RobeeF/phyto_curves_reco/README.md

 - REDNANO
 - REDPICOEUK
 - REDPICOPRO
+The nomenclature is under finalization and might slightly change in the future.

 In addition two other classes of particles can be identified by the Network
 - Noise particles smaller than 1 μm.
 - Noise particles bigger than 1 μm.

-Before using the package, make sure you have CytoClus4 installed.
+Before running this code, make sure you have CytoClus4 installed.
 Then extract the "Default" Pulse shape files of the acquisitions you want to classify into a local folder (hereafter denoted <source_folder>).

 # Format the data and store them into fastparquet format